Charlestown, Black Isle: Geography

-Charleston lies on the Beauly Firth with a flat plain to the north, that is bounded by Munloch Bay.
+Charleston lies on the Beauly Firth with a flat plain to the north, that is bounded by Munlochy Bay.
 To the east is a forested ridge, with Ord Hill at its highest point, which overlooks both Inverness and the Kessock Bridge.
-The ridge declines in height as it reaches Munloch Bay at 114 metres.
+The ridge declines in height as it reaches Munlochy Bay at 114 metres.
 Ord Hill is the site of an Iron Age fort.